DevSkillsHQ/transaction-management-fullstack-level-1/README.md

 ### Solution expectations

 1. Do your best to make the [provided E2E tests](cypress/e2e/test.cy.js) pass.
+Check out [this tutorial](https://help.alvalabs.io/en/articles/9028831-how-to-work-with-cypress) to learn how to execute these tests and analyze the results.
 2. Keep the server data in memory.

 <!--TASK_INSTRUCTIONS_END-->